 Everyone in our community has a role to play in protecting children and preventing child abuse.
 There are many opportunities for you to make a difference by supporting the Children's Advocacy Centers of Mississippi, through monetary donations or volunteering your time.
 Make a difference: donate today!

 Consider making a monetary donation to the Children's Advocacy Centers of Mississippi or to a Child Advocacy Center that serves your community.
-Or, consider making a donation of needed supplies (general office supplies, blank DVDs, copy paper, etc.).
+Or, consider making a donation of needed supplies (general office supplies, copy paper, etc.).

 Remember a special family member, friend or colleague while supporting children who have been abused or who are at risk of being abused.
 Your donation to the Children's Advocacy Centers of Mississippi will be gratefully acknowledged (without mention of the donation amount).